asif-jalil/scroll-carousel/README.md

 # Scroll Carousel

-A unique content slider that specially works on window scroll.
-It is free to use.
+Simple content slider, works on scroll.
+Absolutely free for use.
+Thriving for precision & community growth.

 [Examples](https://github.com/asif-jalil/scroll-carousel/tree/main/example)

-**Note:** A scroll carousel specially developed for static content that only operates in browsers.
+**Note:** This carousel only operates in browser.

 ## Contents